 Sturm has performed and received numerous commissions with organizations such as M.A.R.S.
 Festival, The American Conservatory in Fontainebleau, The American Festival for the Arts, the International Society of Improvised Music, Friends of Flutes Foundation, and Internationales Musikinstitut Darmstadt.
-His music has been performed by groups including The Boston New Music Initiative, the Enso String Quartet, the Prism Saxophone Quartet, and Little Giant Chinese Orchestra.
-He has collaborated and performed alongside a variety of artists such as Ethan Marks, Ulrich Krieger, Erin Demastes, Iris Sidikman, Joshua Westerman, Cody Putman, Louis Coy, Sam Friedland, Anthony Storniolo, and Brandon Bell.
+Their music has been performed by groups including The Boston New Music Initiative, the Enso String Quartet, the Prism Saxophone Quartet, and Little Giant Chinese Orchestra.

 Alongside working as a composer and musician, Sturm is an installation artist.
-In these works he primarily collaborates with visual artist, Samantha Calvetti.
+In these works they primarily collaborate with visual artist, Samantha Calvetti.
 Their work has been shown in the M.A.R.S.
 Festival’s Testing Site Salons at Art Share, California Institute of the Art’s Digital Arts Expo, and the Center for Integrated Media at CalArts.

-Professionally, Sturm works as an educator and teaching assistant at institutions including California Institute for the Arts and previously did so at Rice University.
-His teaching focus is in composition, music theory, and creative coding.
-He also works as a copyist for the Los Angeles Philharmonic.
+Sturm has worked as an educator and teaching assistant at institutions including California Institute for the Arts and at Rice University.
+Their teaching focus is in composition, music theory, and creative coding.
+They also have worked as a copyist for the Los Angeles Philharmonic.
 Currently, they are a curator at Coaxial Arts, focusing on organizing events that span a variety of mediums, including sound installations, video art, and experimental music.